 6 Updated Tips on How to Avoid Calamity on Travel: Look at the political environment:

-One of Egypt’s leading newspapers, El Ahram, carried an article coincidentally on Feb.
-26, 2013, just before the hot-air balloon explosion that day, raising safety concerns.
+One of Egypt’s leading newspapers, El Ahram, just before the hot-air balloon explosion, raising safety concerns.
 It stated that ports and shipping are feeling the brunt of unrest.
 As a result, the public sector infrastructure is unlikely to be routinely inspected, and private corporate minimum safety requirements may fall by the wayside.

 6 Updated Tips on How to Avoid Calamity on Travel: Consider the terrain and weather conditions: